deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Hah! *Bueno."* He turned back out the door, using the excuse of talking to the people outside to cover prepping a dose of anaesthetic---the Chinese girl was going to need to go on life support immediately, and for that she needed to be asleep.

 Not for the first time, he *wished* that they were authorised to use Crue-D for first aid.
 "Base, get the blonde patient, she looks oedemic." he instructed.
-"Rebar, I'ma need that board there."
+"REBAR, I'ma need that board there."
 Vandenberg nodded and stepped smartly to retrieving it, so he returned his attention to the Chinese girl.

 "Hey, can you try and grip my hand for me?" he asked her.
 Though she was able to raise her hand and *sort* of grip, there was nothing there in terms of strength, but she was so focused on the task it was simplicity itself to give her the shot with his other hand.
 She didn't seem to notice.